kangarko/ChatControl-Pro/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!---
+**IMPORTANT:** Do NOT post error logs here, use pastebin.com to upload them and post us a link!

 To report a problem or a bug with this plugin, please follow the three steps below:

 1) Put your Minecraft version in the title.